gvwilson/thirdbit/src/fiction/iffy/index.md

-She had seen the aftermath of death before—not a season went by that someone's luck didn't run out on the docks or at sea, and even Uncle Jack at his worst wouldn't have dared to miss a funeral—but this was different.
+She had seen the aftermath of death before—not a season went by that someone's luck didn't run out on the docks or at sea, and even Uncle Jack at his worst wouldn't have dared to skip a funeral—but this was different.

 Lights suddenly sparkled on Wales' temples.
 He closed his eyes as his tech reconnected with the world.